Shivrajsoni/xit/README.md

 *   `xit commit -m "<message>"`: Creates a new commit with the staged files.
 It creates a commit object and a tree object to represent the state of the repository.

-*   `xit status`: Shows the status of the working tree, index, and HEAD.
-It lists changes staged for commit, changes not staged for commit, and untracked files.
+*   `xit status`: Shows the status of the working tree with color-coded output.
+It lists changes staged for commit (green), changes not staged for commit (red), and untracked files (red).

+## Ignoring Files (.xitignore)

+You can create a `.xitignore` file in the root of your repository to tell `xit` to ignore certain files and directories.
+This works similarly to Git's `.gitignore`.

+Each line in the `.xitignore` file specifies a pattern. `xit` will not track any files or directories matching these patterns.
+The implementation currently ignores any path component that matches a line in the file (e.g., `target` will ignore any directory named `target` anywhere in the project).

+By default, `xit` ignores `.xit`, `.git`, and `target`.

 ## Installation